38-Year-Old Third Baseman – Free Agent

 Juan Uribe Contract Information:

-Signed a two-year, $15 million deal with the Dodgers in December 2013.
+Signed a one-year, $5 million deal with the Indians in February of 2016.

 To instantly reveal our fantasy analysis of every player – including Juan Uribe – simply subscribe now.

 |2015 (Multiple Teams)||35||MAJ||ATL/LAD/NYM||119||397||360||40||91||31||17||0||14||43||2||0||34||80||0||1||2||.253||.320||.417||.737|

 |Last 30 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|